Future developments in Singapore: North South Line Extension

-Integrated Train Testing Centre (ITTC)

-The first in Southeast Asia, the upcoming 50-hectare Integrated Train Testing Centre (ITTC) will be equipped to test the rail systems of Singapore 24/7, without causing any disruptions to regular passenger services.
-This will free up the already-limited engineering hours on the existing train lines for other crucial activities such as maintenance and renewal works.
-It will house an operations control centre, testing equipment, and test track for performance integration, and endurance and high speed testing for new trains and supporting systems.
-For major refurbishment of existing trains, the centre will also contain a rolling stock workshop, stabling tracks, and maintenance tracks.

-The centre, located at the former Raffles Country Club in Tuas, will begin operations in phases, with the first phase to be completed by 2023 to receive new trains and test systems for the Circle line Stage 6.
-It is expected to be fully operational by 2025.
+Announced on 25 May 2019 as part of the Land Transport Master Plan 2040, two new stations will be added on the North South line.
+Brickland MRT station, to be located between Choa Chu Kang MRT station and Bukit Gombak MRT station, will serve residents living in the surrounding areas and the upcoming Tengah New Town.
+Sungei Kadut MRT station, to be located between Yew Tee MRT station and Kranji MRT station, will serve industries in the area as well as the upcoming Sungei Kadut Eco-District.
+Both stations are scheduled to be opened by the mid-2030s.

+Seletar Line and Tengah Line

+Announced on 25 May 2019 as part of the Land Transport Master Plan 2040, a new MRT line tentatively known as Seletar Line is currently under study.
+If feasible, it will run between Woodlands and the future Greater Southern Waterfront, serving parts of Sembawang, Sengkang, Serangoon North, Whampoa, and Kallang along the way.

+During the Ministry of Transport’s Committee of Supply (COS) Debate 2025, it was revealed that another new MRT line tentatively known as Tengah Line is also under feasibility study.
+If built, the Tengah Line could serve Tengah, Bukit Batok, Queensway, and Bukit Merah.

+The proposed Seletar Line and Tengah Line may be joined into a single line at Greater Southern Waterfront.

 East Coast Integrated Depot

-To be the first in the world to integrate three train depots and a bus depot within a single site when completed, the upcoming S$3.2 billion East Coast Integrated Depot will occupy approximately 36 hectare of land.
+To be the first in the world to integrate three train depots and a bus depot, the upcoming S$3.2 billion East Coast Integrated Depot will occupy approximately 36 hectare of land.
 In total, the depot will have a storage capacity of 220 trains and 760 buses.
 The building will be using a stacked approach, stacking three independently operated train depots above one another.
 The Downtown line depot will be located underground, followed by the Thomson-East Coast line depot on ground level and the East West line depot on the level above it.
 On the other hand, the adjacent three-storey bus depot will house workshops on the first level with the remaining two levels being parking bays.
 The integrated design will save 44 hectare of land and S$2 billion as compared to constructing four separate depots.
+The bus depot will be allocated to the Tampines Bus Package.

-The depot is scheduled to be completed by 2025.
+The depot is scheduled to be completed by 2026.